Social Enterprise is defined as a self-sustaining entity: a business with the core purpose of creating social or environmental impact.

 Dough Nation brings together the trendy dessert concept of raw edible cookie dough and doing good for your community.
 It also serves as a training platform for the students of the Metropolitan Ministries culinary program.

-The Metropolitan Ministries Training Institute educates and coaches organizations in Trauma Inform Care, Compassion Fatigue, De-escalation, and other ministries’ best practices to non-profits throughout the US.
+The Metropolitan Ministries Effinity educates and coaches organizations in Trauma Inform Care, Compassion Fatigue, De-escalation, and other best practices used throughout our organization to non-profits throughout the US.

 Our Thrift Store serves the Tampa Bay community.
 We provide clothing, furniture, and many other items to homeless and low-income families.
 Items sold at our store supports our mission.